thealjey/keml/docs/event.md

 HTML elements can trigger any number of application actions in response to any number of events.

-Furthermore, more than one element is allowed to initiate the same action.
+More than one element can initiate the same action.

-An action notifies the application of "something" happening, but in itself does nothing at all.
+An action signals that something happened, but by itself does nothing.

 All event types supported by the document object can be used, plus the
 following: